 From 2008-2014, Elizabeth served as a Latin Cuisines Specialist/Chef Instructor of The Culinary Institute of America, San Antonio.
 In December 2014, Elizabeth founded Pharm Table, a synonym for culinary medicine.
 It redefines health food and promotes anti-inflammatory cooking.
 Elizabeth utilizes her background in world cuisines as well as her understanding of plants and herbs and their anti-inflammatory effects.

 Suzanne K. Fish (Ph.D., University of Arizona, Arid Lands Resource Sciences) is Curator Emerita of Archaeology, Arizona State Museum and Professor Emerita, School of Anthropology, at the University of Arizona.
-She specializes in Hohokam archaeology, the organization in non-state, regional settlement patterns, and the past and present ethnobotany and traditional agricultural of the Sonoran Desert, including investigation of prehispanic agave cultivation in the U.S.-Mexico borderlands.
-Fish has published widely in the archaeology and ethnobotany of the Southwest, central and northwest Mexico, and coastal Brazil.
+She specializes in Hohokam archaeology, the organization in non-state, regional settlement patterns, and the past and present ethnobotany and traditional agricultural of the Sonoran Desert.

 Jesús García was born and raised in Magdalena de Kino, Sonora, Mexico.
-Since 1991, he has been associated with the Arizona-Sonora Desert Museum, where he is an Education Specialist, teaching natural history and cultural programs throughout southern Arizona and northern Sonora.
+Since 1991, he has been associated with the Arizona-Sonora Desert Museum, where he is a Research Associate, teaching natural history and cultural programs throughout southern Arizona and northern Sonora.
 He holds a degree in Ecology and Evolutionary Biology with a minor in Cultural Anthropology.
 He has been Director of the Kino Heritage Fruit Trees Project for over ten years and his many interests include conservation biology, art, cultural ecology, language, music and gardening.

-Brian Smith started cooking as a young child in the kitchen with his mother and grandmother, where he began mastering skills like creating crème brulee.
-By age sixteen, Chef Brian had already gained experience working in several local kitchens.
-After completing culinary school his career boomed with a position in the kitchen of Acacia next to culinary master Chef Albert Hall.
-Brian expanded his culinary vision by taking his career on the road to the Bay area, where he worked in the two Michelin Star restaurant, Coi.
-Brian returned to Tucson with a deeper connection to high-end cuisine and seasonal ingredients.
-Taking on the role of Executive Chef at Maynards Kitchen, Brian has been instrumental in creating a fresh approach to the menu and vibe of this award-winning downtown restaurant.
+Brian Smith, Executive Chef at Maynards Kitchen, has been instrumental in creating a fresh approach to the menu and vibe of this award-winning downtown restaurant.
 With a vision to create a true garden to table experience, Chef Brian worked with a local farmer to manifest the abundant Maynards Garden and Grove.
-This on property garden pays homage to Tucson’s rich agricultural history by incorporating heritage crops.
-Chef Brian’s menus are now peppered with produce that comes directly from the garden and is inspired by the harvest to keep his menu new and evergreen.
 With a passion for local foods and continued knowledge, Brian is making a name for himself in the downtown Tucson culinary world by applying a modern twist to seasonal plates.

 Born and raised in Tucson, Arizona.
 My life has been a spicy pozole of all things from the borderlands region revolving around a non profit organization called The Canelo Project of which my wife and I are the primary directors.
 It is dedicated to Connecting People, Culture and Nature.
-Field of study - cultural anthropology at the University of Arizona.
-I began independent studies in photography during the same time period.
-To this day much of my work could be considered cultural anthropology with a camera.
-I am known for my work in the handcrafted building movement.
-Along with my wife, I have co-authored five books that include the best selling The Straw Bale House and Built by Hand.
-I love building that is based on clay and other natural materials and that are powered with sustainable energies.
-Ideas and plans for the Post Petroleum Age are of major interest.
 Through The Canelo Project, my wife and I have built and taught throughout the United States, Mexico and much of Europe.
-In addition, we have created installations at art museums around the country including the Smithsonian’s Museum of the American Indian in Washington D.C, the Denver Art Museum and more.
+In addition, we have created installations at art museums around the country.
 Ethnobotany and Sustainable Agriculture are parallel areas of focus and interest.
 I love sharing tales and imagery from the U.S./Mexican border region, researching and sharing local food, promoting music and folkloric dance.
 I have known, worked with, and continue to study the work of Bacanora and Lechugilla makers in Sonora since the late 1980s.
-Tours and cultural exchanges in the Rio Sonora Valley remain a fond undertaking.
-In recent years I have been teaching classes in Mobile Phone Photography.

 Juan Olmedo, is a farmer and an agroecologist.
 He has studied and worked on farms in France, the UK, Norway, and in Venezuela.
 In his home country, Mexico, Juan has done research on native maize varieties and seeds in X-Pichil, a Mayan community in the Yucatán Peninsula.
 Currently, he is working on the cultivation and protection of native varieties of Agave of the central highlands of Mexico.
 His main interest is the use of native genetic resources and techniques in agricultural management of marginal lands.
 He strongly believes that these ancestral cultivars and farming systems will prove central in addressing food production issues in the face of climate change.